craigstjean/nix-go/README.md

 - probably [plenty of others](https://nix-community.github.io/awesome-nix/)

 This project is essentially a stop-gap until I can consume more documentation and further myself into Nix.

+Also note that this solution is more complex and probably less in the spirit of Nix than the [script here](https://github.com/craigstjean/dotfiles/blob/master/bin/nix-go) and nixpkgs [config here](https://github.com/craigstjean/dotfiles/blob/master/.config/nixpkgs/config.nix)

 ## Using `nix-go`